 There is a sense of abundance in this garden, controlled to a perfect extent by the straight lines of the long avenues and stairways.
 This is an English-style garden with an exotic quality due to its exuberance and use of colour, reflecting the cosmopolitan city of Tangier.

-To conclude, I would like to thank all the people involved, our guide Mohammed, who never stopped telling us stories about his country, the garden owners who kindly opened their doors to us, and of course, Angela, thanks to whom our trip finally happened.
+To conclude, I would like to thank all the people involved, our guides Mohammed, who never stopped telling us stories about his country, and L’Houcine; and the garden owners …

 (See also the report on pre/post tours to Marracech in 2022)